 BIO 206 - General Microbiology

 This course is designed to introduce the student to the microbial world.
 It will provide an overview of the physiological characteristics unique to bacteria, fungi, and viruses.
-Topics will include cell structure and function, methods of cultivation, genetics, phylogeny and taxonomy, and metabolic diversity.
-In the lab, the student will become familiar with microbiological techniques for growing, isolating, and identifying microorganisms with various biochemical capabilities as related to the environment they inhabit.
-Prerequisites & Notes BIO 103 Credits: 4
+Topics will include cell structure and function,

 BIO 214 - Ecology